 Why Open and Click Rates Are Important

-Open and click rates can give you a good idea of how your campaigns are performing with a particular list.
+Open and click rates can give you a good idea of how your campaigns are performing with a particular audience.
 If an open rate is strong, it usually means your subject lines resonate with your audience.
 If your click rates are good, the message content is relevant to subscribers who open the campaign.

-Average open and click rates can vary from list to list, and differ by industry, company size, and other factors.
+Average open and click rates can vary from audience to audience, and differ by industry, company size, and other factors.
 Mailchimp compiled boatloads of data into an Email Marketing Benchmarks report, which can give you an idea of how your rates stack up against similar users.
 Once you know where you stand, you can use Mailchimp tools like A/B Testing Campaigns to test and improve your email marketing.